Advantages and Disadvantages of GST

 Advantages of GSTDisadvantages of GST

-Eliminates cascading effects of taxes, reducing the tax burden.Potential inflationary effects on certain goods and services.
+Eliminates cascading effects of taxes, reducing the tax burden.Potential inflationary effects on certain goods and services is another GST disadvantages.

 Improves compliance with a transparent and unified tax structure.Difficulties in deciding the most suitable regime between the composition scheme (without ITC), and higher taxes.